We were very excited to learn that we can harvest birch syrup right in our literal back yard here in Fairbanks, AK.

 The Birch Tapping Process

-We sanitized our equipment and drilled our first hole into a rather large birch tree.
-We then hammered the tap in with a rubber mallet and hoped to see the tree flowing.
+Once we had our equipment, the next step is to drill our first hole into a rather large birch tree.
+From there, we hammered the tap in with a rubber mallet and hoped to see the tree flowing.

 After a certain point, the birch sap becomes more bitter and doesn’t produce good syrup, so timing your birch tapping correctly is of the essence!